 where

 is the so-called \emph{effective measurement operator}.
-We will see that it plays a similar role as the measurement operator $\Omega$ in Protocol~\ref{protocol:QSC_unconstrained} when it comes to proving performance guarantees.
-At the same time, it allows to capture more sophisticated measurement strategies.
+Below, we see that it plays a similar role as the measurement operator $\Omega$ in Protocol~\ref{protocol:QSC_unconstrained} when it comes to proving performance guarantees.
+At the same time, it allows capturing more sophisticated measurement strategies.

 However, there is one constraint that allows for a simple analysis of Protocol~\ref{protocol:QSC}: we require that